 “He would get down to the lowest decks in the transports, and carry the sick and dead boys up.
 He contracted the flu from one of them, and was taken sick one night when I was in charge.
 I noticed how ill he was and told him to go to bed.
 He did, and he never got up again.”

 The only woman listed in the Honor Book as a WWI fatality was a Unit W nurse, Geneva Casstevens (1891-1918).
 She grew up in Beecher City, but transferred her nursing registration to Springfield before joining the unit.
+She died of flu on Oct.
+14, 1918, in Liverpool, England.

 Unit W, which included 12 area physicians, 50 orderlies and 21 nurses, was formed and commanded by Major (later Lt.
 Col.) D.M.
 Ottis, a surgeon associated with St. John’s Hospital.
 Ottis formed the unit in the fall of 1917 and raised $10,000 for equipment and expenses.
 The unit was abruptly called up in January 1918 and sailed for Europe on May 1, 1918.
-It was deployed to a military hospital at Knotty Ash, near Liverpool, England.
+It was deployed to a military hospital at Knotty Ash, near Liverpool.

 The unit reported one other death — that of Capt.
 Francis Fletcher (1879-1918), a physician who practiced in Auburn and Chatham, from a perforated ulcer.